Towards Automatic Threat Detection: A Survey of Advances of Deep Learning within X-ray Security Imaging

+Prior to the dominance of the deep learning within the field, the bag of visual words (BoVW) approach was prevalent.
+A common approach is to (i) perform feature extraction via detector/descriptors, (ii) cluster the features via k-means \cite{Hartigan1979, Bastan2011} and (iii) classify RF\cite{Breiman2001}, SVM \cite{Hearst1998} or sparse-representation \cite{Bastan2011, Mery2012a, Turcsany2013, Jaccard2014, Zhang2014, Zhang2015, Zhang2015a, Mery2016, Kundegorski2016}.

-Similar works \cite{Mery2016a, Riffo2016, SvecP.2016, Mery2017c, Xu2019} exhaustively evaluate various computer vision techniques, with a specific focus on k-nn based sparse representation.
-A k-means algorithm \cite{Hartigan1979} clusters the features, segmented from input via an adaptive k-means \cite{Dixit2014} and extracted via SIFT \cite{Lowe2004}.
-During the test, the score for a patch is calculated based on the closest distance to a neighbour clustered via k-nn classifier \cite{Cover1967}, achieving comparable accuracy to deep models on \hyperref[datasets.gdxray]{GDXray} ($94.7 \%$ vs. $96.3\%$).
+Despite the BoVW dominance, other computer vision/machine learning techniques have also been studied for X-ray object classification task.
+Mery \etal \cite{Mery2012a} utilize structure estimation and segmentation together with a general tracking algorithm to detect X-ray objects.
+Similar works \cite{Zheng2013, Mery2016a, Riffo2016, SvecP.2016, Mery2017c, Xu2019} exhaustively evaluate various computer vision techniques, with a specific focus on k-NN based sparse representation, achieving comparable accuracy to deep models on \hyperref[datasets.gdxray]{GDXray} ($94.7 \%$ vs. $96.3\%$).